-Penalty taxes on retirement plans
+Penalty taxes on retirement plans.

-Tax Boundaries and Retirement
+Tax boundaries and retirement.

-Limits on Distributing Income
+Limits on contributions.

-First, individual retirement accounts (IRAs) have a specific limit on how much you can contribute in a given year (for 2011-2012, this is $5,000; if you’re over 50, however, you can increase that amount by $1,000).
+First, individual retirement accounts (IRAs) have a specific limit on how much you can contribute in a given year.
+(For 2014 and 2015, the limit is $5,500; if you’re age 50 or older, however, you can increase that amount by $1,000).

-Restrictions on Making Withdrawals
+Restrictions on making withdrawals.

 Remember, being mindful of the boundaries will not only save you money, it will help preserve your quality of life.

-Remember, being mindful of the boundaries will not only save you money, it will help preserve your quality of life.This material is for informational purposes only.
-Neither New York Life nor its agents provide tax, legal or accounting advice.
-Please consult your own tax, legal or accounting professional before making any decisions.
+This material is for informational purposes only.
+Neither New York Life nor its Agents provide tax, legal or accounting advice.
+Please consult your own tax, legal, or accounting professional before making any decisions.